 - You may be hit with an early repayment charge if you want to move to another deal or pay off the balance during the fixed-rate period

 How can I get the best fixed-rate mortgage deal?

 With more fixed-mortgages available than any other type of mortgage in the UK, it can be difficult to find the best deal for you as a first-time buyer, someone who is remortgaging or as a buy-to-let investor.
 It is, therefore, beneficial to use the services of an independent, whole-of-market mortgage broker, who can help you find the best fixed-rate deal for your needs.
-The UK mortgage market is very competitive and we would recommend speaking to Habito, an online mortgage broker who we are confident will provide the best service to source your mortgage.
+The UK mortgage market is very competitive and we would recommend speaking to a mortgage broker.
+If you don't already have a mortgage broker then you may want to consider Habito*, an online mortgage broker who have access to over 90 lenders.
 For more information, check out our article Habito Review: The best online mortgage broker for you?